Omer-Mus/simulator/README.md

 # simulator

-Make sure to have NumPy & matplotlib installed for simulation.spit-results().
+Make sure to have NumPy & matplotlib installed for simulation.spit_results().